 - Post-Conflict Justice Expert Survey: For the article “Trial fairness before impact: Tracing the link between post-conflict trials and peace stability”, I conducted an expert survey measuring partiality levels of post-conflict trials implemented between 1946 and 2006.
 Thereby, all major post-conflict trials recorded by the Post-Conflict Justice Dataset were rated on several items capturing biases against the political opposition.
 Experts were selected on the basis of their publications and their in-depth expertise about the post-conflict contexts under scrutiny.
 The ratings of the fairness levels of the post-conflict trials can be accessed here.

 - Expert Characteristics Dataset: Who are the colleagues answering when asked to complete expert surveys?
 Building on the Post-Conflict Justice Expert Survey, we investigate which individuals’ characteristics associate with positive responses.
 We (with Andrea Ruggeri & Giuseppe Spatafora) collected data on various attributes of both respondents and non-respondents such as their age, sex, academic positions, disciplines, and outputs.
 Additionally, we developed a proxy to capture levels of context-specific expertise.
-The expert characteristics dataset can be accessed here.
+The expert characteristics dataset and the Online Appendix of the study can be accessed here.

 - Surveillance patterns in the former GDR: How did surveillance patterns vary across different regions in the former German Democratic Republic (GDR)?
 To answer this question, I currently collect data on the number of ‘operative identity checks’ and ‘operative procedures’ conducted by the Stasi in different regions of the former GDR.
 Operative identity checks (Operative Personenkontrollen: OPKs) represented the lower-level process to gather information about individuals that were deemed as potential dissidents.
 If the initial suspicion was borne out, individual cases were transferred into operative procedures (Operative Vorgänge: OVs).
 The data collection is conducted in the archives of the East German Ministry for State Security (Bundesbehörde für Stasi-Unterlagen).
 The goal is create a panel dataset including all 217 regions and covering the time period between 1979 and 1988.